cmartinio/cmartinio/README.md

 </div>

 ---

-## About Me
+### About Me

-With over a decade of experience in IT, I am a seasoned Site Reliability Engineer and Cybersecurity Professional with a proven track record of designing, deploying, securing, and managing complex hybrid cloud infrastructures.
-I take pride in delivering innovative and reliable solutions that meet the unique needs of organizations, leveraging my deep expertise across major cloud platforms using modern DevOps tools.
+With over a decade of experience in IT, I am a Site Reliability Engineer and Cybersecurity Professional specializing in Kubernetes, AI prompt engineering, Terraform, and Ansible.
+My work focuses on designing, deploying, and managing scalable and secure hybrid cloud infrastructures while leveraging cutting-edge AI tools like Ollama, OpenAI, and Claude to enhance efficiency.

-I am passionate about technology and continuous learning, as evidenced by an extensive portfolio of industry-recognized certifications and my ability to stay ahead in the ever-evolving tech world; feel to checkout my personal website cmartin.io and blog to learn more.
+Passionate about innovation and continuous learning, I stay ahead in the dynamic tech landscape.
+Explore my personal website [cmartin.io](https://cmartin.io) and blog to learn more.

----

 ## 🔧 My Everyday Tools & Workflow